stephluooo/League-Performance-Prediction/README.md

 The initial dataset consisted of 150,180 rows and 161 columns, which included detailed match data from various leagues.
 The data cleaning process involved multiple steps to focus on relevant information and ensure the data’s quality:

 1. Filtering Tier-One Leagues: Rows corresponding to the tier-one leagues, LPL, LCK, LEC, and LCS, were retained using the league column.
 2. Excluding Team-Aggregated Data: Rows where the position column was set to team were excluded, as the analysis focuses on individual players.
 3. Selecting Relevant Columns: Columns such as gameid, league, team kpm, dpm, url, and side were selected for further analysis.
 This step narrowed down the data to the most critical information for the project.
 4. Aggregating Data: The data was grouped by gameid, and key metrics like team kpm and dpm were summed.
 The first instance of league, url, and side values within each game group was retained.
 5. Renaming Columns: Columns were renamed for clarity, such as changing team kpm to game kpm and dpm to game dpm.

 The cleaned dataset, df_tier_one_filtered, now contains 1,802 rows and five columns.
 Below is the head of the cleaned dataset:

-# Display the cleaned DataFrame
 df_tier_one_filtered.head()

 This process ensured that only meaningful and focused data was included, reducing noise and enhancing the analysis’s relevance.